shuntingyard/tya/README.md

 to directly obtain machine code (`file.cod`) respectively.

 ### Passing Arguments Upon Program Start
-While calling conventions specify how passing arguments to `main (int, address)` (or similar) works, this turns out to be surprisingly difficult to hack when completely on your own.
+While calling conventions specify how to pass arguments to `main (int, address)`, this turns out to be surprisingly difficult to hack when completely on your own.